 Loosen the bumper lock nut and adjust the bumper by rotating it (Ref.
-Fig. 30 on Page K-21).
-The brake pedal must contact the pedal bumper when pedal is released and the dimension from the top of the pedal arm to the
+Fig. 28).
+The brake pedal must contact the pedal bumper when pedal is released and the dimension from the top of the pedal arm to the setscrew heads in the kick-off cam should be approximately 1/4" - 3/8" (6 - 9.5 mm).